doudoulong/Minecruft-PT/README.md

 $ sudo utils/iptables_prestart
 ```

-4. Start the Minecraft game server docker.
+4. Start the Minecraft game server docker by running

-Open a new terminal and run
 ```
 $ cd ~/Minecruft-PT/Minecruft/docker
 $ sudo docker-compose -f iperf-test.yml up mserver
 ```

-5. Start the server proxy docker.

-To obtain the docker gateway IP, open a new terminal and run
+5. To start the server proxy docker, you need to obtain the docker gateway IP by running
 ```
 $ sudo docker inspect docker_default | grep "Gateway"
 ```

 Replace the IP address in line 19 (172.19.0.2) of file "services.yml" with the output of the previous command and then save the file.

-6. Start the selected service docker.

-Open a new terminal and run one of the following commands depending on the selected service:
+6. Start the proxy docker by running one of the following commands, depending on the service:
-* Web traffic
+* Web traffic tunneling
 ```
 $sudo docker-compose -f iperf-test.yml up --build testproxy socks
 ```

-* iPerf
+* iPerf traffic tunneling
 ```
 $sudo docker-compose -f iperf-test.yml up --build testproxy iperf
 ```

-* Netcat
+* Netcat traffic tunneling
 ```
 $sudo docker-compose -f iperf-test.yml up --build testproxy netcat
 ```